 OpenLitterMap Foundation is a non-profit organization launched in April 2017 that rewards users for generating open data, available for anyone to use, on litter that they encounter.
 It is the first of this type of project to reward contributors with a blockchain token that they call Littercoin.
+Even the best crypto trading terminal mentions them as a brilliant solution for our future.
 The main type of open data collected is geospatial data: where are the locations people are stumbling upon the waste?

 Currently, OpenLitterMap is web-based with a mobile app in development that asks citizens globally to assist in tackling our plastic problem by awarding Littercoin tokens.
 With the current setup, one Littercoin is awarded for every 100 images successfully verified in a row.
 All submitted data have been manually verified by a small team of trained volunteers; next steps include developing a trusted database that can train machine-learning algorithms in order to make the manual verification easier.
 To encourage use, contributors receive 100 Littercoin for being the first to upload from a Country, 50 Littercoin for first from a State, and 25 Littercoin for each new City.
 To date roughly 8,200 photos have been submitted, reporting roughly 28,000 pieces of litter from over 150 contributors.